blokks/legacy-docs/src/content/manage-your-schedule/edit-acts.md

 ```

 ## Images
 You can add a single *image* to each of your acts by dropping an image file on the drop area or by clicking that same area.
-This *image* will be your acts main visual and will be shown in the timetable embed.
+This *image* will be the main visual of your act and will be shown in the timetable embed.

 <span class='note'>Note: Images that are added to your act cannot be larger than 2MB.
-Images are resized and saved as JPG files by Blokks to optimize loading times.</span>
+Images are automatically resized and saved as JPG files to optimize loading times.</span>

 ## Links
 You can add multiple *links* to each of your acts.
 This will allow users to discover more information about your act.
 Additional links can be added by pressing the *Add one more link* button.